|Polaron.de Apps Overview

 How does Napo work?

-Napo is not a pipe organ, but it allows you to play organ music with the help of MIDI keyboards and an iOS device.
-It is an iOS framework for virtual pipe organ apps which evolved from the free StrandOrgan 1.0 and StrandOrgan 2.0 apps.
+Napo is not a pipe organ, but it allows you to play organ music with the help of MIDI keyboards and a suitable iOS or macOS device.
+It is a framework for virtual pipe organ apps which evolved from the free StrandOrgan 1.0 and StrandOrgan 2.0 apps.
 StrandOrgan will stay free and serve as a showcase for the other apps that are based on Napo.
-Before purchasing one of the other Napo apps, one can use StrandOrgan and Jeux d'orgues Mini to check if an iOS device delivers a sufficient polyphony and if Napo works well with existing MIDI hardware.
-In case of an iPad 2 or iPhone 5 or better, the apps Burea3o, Pitea3o and MarcMoerd3o can serve for this as well.
+Before purchasing one of the other Napo apps, one can use StrandOrgan and Jeux d'orgues Mini to check if a device delivers a sufficient polyphony and if Napo works well with existing MIDI hardware.

-For seeing Napo apps in practical use, please have a look at the polaron.de YouTube channel http://youtube.com/c/PolaronDe/.
+For seeing Napo apps in practical use, please have a look at our

-Connect a MIDI keyboard to your iOS device.
+Connect a MIDI keyboard to your iOS or macOS device.
 Start the Napo app of your choice.
 Configure the MIDI channel in the app's Settings view, if not already done.
 Select organ stops in the app's Console view.
 Press keys on the MIDI keyboard.
-The iOS device creates the sound, which you can listen to using headphones or external speakers (the internal speaker of an iOS device does not do justice to the organ sound).
+The iOS or macOS device creates the sound, which you can listen to using headphones or external speakers (the internal speaker of a tablet or notebook does not do justice to the organ sound).
 For organs with several manuals and pedal it makes sense to connect an according number of MIDI keyboards and a MIDI pedal.

-To reproduce the sound of a pipe organ, a Napo app contains a sampleset, which in principle is a collection of WAV files (recordings of the organ pipes, usually in CD quality).
+To reproduce the sound of a pipe organ, a Napo app contains a sample set, which in principle is a collection of WAV files (recordings of the organ pipes, usually in CD quality).
 The app tracks note-on and note-off commands received via MIDI and stop registration changes performed at the touch screen or via MIDI.
 It reads the sample data of the active pipes and calculates the resulting sound.
 This may seem easy, but within the limitations of a mobile device it is far from trivial to render dozens or hundreds of high-quality voices in parallel.
 The development of the framework took months of work.
 It is not by chance that other iOS virtual pipe organ apps are rather disappointing in terms of polyphony and sound quality, and, judged by musical value, are nothing but children's toys when compared to Napo apps.
+The Napo framework that originally targetted only iOS has with Napo 5 proven to be viable for macOS as well and in this setup, too, stands out by low memory usage and short startup times.

-Napo is able to handle samplesets with hundreds of WAV files and several gigabytes of sample data.
-It makes extensive use of Apple's Grand Central Dispatch technology (GCD) and of the vDSP library of Apple's Accelerate framework.
-Of course it uses all available processor cores and thus will without circumstance run even better on upcoming quad- or more-core devices.
+Napo is able to handle sample sets with hundreds or thousands of WAV files and several gigabytes of sample data.
+It makes extensive use of Apple's Grand Central Dispatch technology (GCD) for distributing the calculation work to several CPU cores and of the vDSP library of Apple's Accelerate framework for vectorising the floating point operations when processing the audio data.

-Because of the large size of the samplesets, make sure that your device has enough free SSD space before you try to install a Napo app.
-If you intend to use downsampled sounds also (22050 Hz instead of 44100 Hz or 24000 Hz instead of 48000 Hz), then you need additional 50% of the size that is listed in the App Store.
+Because of the large size of the sample sets, make sure that your device has enough free SSD space before you try to install a Napo app.

-To use a MIDI keyboard you need a MIDI adapter for the dock connector (30 pin or lightning, depending on your device).
+To use a MIDI keyboard with an iPhone or iPad, you need a MIDI adapter for the dock connector (30 pin or lightning, depending on your device).
 Napo is tested with the iRig MIDI and with the Line 6 Midi Mobilizer II, but any CoreMidi compliant adapter should work.
 Plug the adapter to the device's dock connector and use a suitable cable to connect the MIDI-in port of the adapter to the five-pin MIDI out port of your keyboard.

-With the iPad, and as well with newer iPhones and iOS 8 and later, you can alternatively use the USB adapter of an iPad Camera Connection Kit (CCK) and either a MIDI keyboard with USB interface or a MIDI keyboard with five-pin connector and an additional MIDI-USB converter.
+With the iPad, and as well with newer iPhones, you can alternatively use the USB adapter of an iPad Camera Connection Kit (CCK) and either a MIDI keyboard with USB interface or a MIDI keyboard with five-pin connector and an additional MIDI-USB converter.

 To play with several MIDI keyboards and maybe a MIDI pedal you need to daisy-chain the keyboards and the pedal via MIDI or use an additional MIDI mixer device.
 There are also interfaces available which offer two or more MIDI inputs.

-While Napo apps are intended to be operated by real keyboards, there are (starting with Napo 4.0) internal virtual keyboards that let you play without any additional hardware or software, see User Manual, Console View.
+While Napo apps are intended to be operated by real keyboards, there are built-in screen keyboards that let you play without any additional hardware or software, see User Manual, Console View.
 Of course this is only a makeshift and feasible only for very simple music pieces.
-Besides that, Napo supports Network MIDI (aka RTP-MIDI), Virtual MIDI (starting with Napo 3.0) and MIDI over Bluetooth (starting with Napo 4.5).
+Besides that, Napo supports Network MIDI (aka RTP-MIDI), Virtual MIDI and MIDI over Bluetooth.
 Using Virtual MIDI you can control a Napo app by other apps running on the same device, like MIDI sequencers or virtual keyboard apps (if they support Virtual MIDI).
-See here for an example using the ChordMaps2 app.
 With Network MIDI and MIDI over Bluetooth you can control a Napo app by other devices, for example a MIDI keyboard connected to a Mac computer (use Audio-MIDI setup on the Mac to configure a suitable session), or by apps running on the same or another iOS device.

 Napo was developed with the following seven objectives in mind:

 - Robustness: It is extremely annoying when a music app does not run stable or even crashes while you are playing.
 So the highest care was and is applied in the implementation and tests of Napo.
 The apps have to cope with errors in the MIDI stream as well as with processor and memory or SSD bandwidth overload conditions.
-In more than ten months of availability of StrandOrgan 1.0 and 2.0 not a single bug or crash was reported.
 Still, software of this operational complexity will rarely be perfect, and as more functionality is added, new bugs may creep in.
 Please report any issue that you encounter with a Napo app, so it can be resolved as soon as possible.

 - See 1.